Australia is one of the world’s largest gas producers. Yet gas companies have plans to open up large parts of Australia to further gas exploration.

 - Release areas (green): These are areas the government is offering to gas companies to bid for the rights to explore for gas.
 This process is called an ‘acreage release’.

-This map focuses on gas exploration and does not include all gas infrastructure.
-This includes pipelines, power stations and liquified gas export and import facilities, whether planned or existing.
+This map focuses on gas exploration and does not include all gas infrastructure, such as pipelines, power stations and liquified gas export and import facilities, whether planned or existing.

 You can search this map by typing in your suburb, town or postcode in the search box in the top right hand corner.
 As you zoom into the map, you will be able to see the tenement name and the names of the companies that are searching for gas.